toddnobles/hospital_directories/README.md

 ## Troubleshooting
 - If you see “Markdown file not found”, adjust `MARKDOWN_FILE` in `convert_to_csv.py`.
 - Script is pure stdlib; no pip installs needed.

-## License
-Choose your preferred license before publishing.
-(MIT is a common default.)